mukhtar-github/Google-Project-Management-Certificate/index.md

 - Executing project tasks and addressing any issues that arise

 - Closing out your project to capture any lessons learned.

+As you continue through this course, we will walk through each project phase in more detail.